Prof. Milos Ivkovic

 Education

-Washington University School of Law (LL.M. in U.S. Law)
+Washington University School of Law (Prof.)

-Rheinische Friedrich-Wilhelms-Universität Bonn (LL.M. in German Civil Law)
+Rheinische Friedrich-Wilhelms-Universität Bonn (LL.M. cum laude)

-Paris Lodron University of Salzburg (M.A. in European Union Studies)
+Paris Lodron University of Salzburg (M.A.)

 Professional Associations